dunn-michael/Cross-Modality-Plotting/README.md

  # todos

  - Move sidescan image toggles to the side
- - Generalize the code to allow the user to easily select or pass in arguments for where the sidescan and imaging sonar data are located
  - Document everything.
 And get someone to read through and use your documentation and iterate as necessary
  - Put it on the lab's bitbucket